joshmn/ahoy_captain/docs/4-handling-subscriptions.md

 You can pull in these helpers yourself by `include Caffeinate::Helpers`.

 Additionally, you can use `Caffeinate::UrlHelpers` for quick and easy access to `Caffeinate::Helpers`.

+## Associations to your data models

+At some point, you'll probably want some convenience methods for your data models.

+See how they're done in [Using Associations](3-using-associations.md).